top of page

 Ritualized grief and forgiveness conversations for a university department

-• A technically experienced nonprofit leader wants to move into people and strategy leadership position.
+• A technically experienced nonprofit leader wants to move into People and Strategy leadership position

-• A leader finds themselves in between a rock and a hard place as they make moves to increase equity and social justice in their organization
+• A leader finds themselves between a rock and a hard place as they make moves to increase equity and social justice in their organization

-• An overworked executive needs to untangle a range of issues to make a complex decision about their future with the organization.
+• An overworked executive needs to untangle a range of issues to make a complex decision about their future with the organization

-• Leaders preparing to be a part of workplace mediations, organizational trainings around equity, and similarly charged conversations need coaching throughout the process to stay centered and courageous.
+• Leaders preparing to be a part of workplace mediations, organizational trainings around equity, and similarly charged conversations need coaching throughout the process to stay centered and courageous

 • Conflict coaching for leaders with non-dominant identities to address issues such as micro-aggressions, burnout culture, staff/supervisor accountability, career transitions, being invisible/hyper-visible, order at the expense of justice, holding back for fear of the angry label, imposter syndrome, and more